dbeley/archiveboxmatic/README.md

 archiveboxmatic comes with a systemd-service file which allows it to run in the background.

+You will have to change the WorkingDirectory option in the systemd file to the directory containing archiveboxmatic.

 ```
 cp systemd-service/* ~/.config/systemd/user
 systemctl --user daemon-reload